 - i.
-The project will eliminate two middle income housing units. - ii.
-The project will not affect the development of housing units in the general vicinity of the project area.
+The project will eliminate one housing unit by converting it to a commercial office use. - ii.
+This project will not affect the development of housing units in the general vicinity of the project area.

 11. AESTHETICS

 - i.
 The project will be consistent with the height limitation outlined in the applicable zone district, as stipulated by the Puyallup Municipal Code (title 20, zoning).
 No view corridors were identified to be impacted as a result of the project. - ii.
 The project shall comply with all applicable design review requirements, site plan design requirements, and all design review overlay district standards/guidelines, as applicable to the project, at the time of final permit submittal, or submittal to the Design Review Board for approval.